0kenx/mcp-servers/exec/README.md

 - Use Docker security scanning tools to verify container security
 - Update the image regularly to incorporate security patches
 - Consider implementing API authentication for the MCP server

+## Contributing

+Contributions are welcome!
+If you'd like to improve this project, please feel free to submit pull requests or open issues on the repository.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.